 Step 2 – Choose Customer and Problem

-An excellent product idea needs to solve a problem for a person, that is, a customer.
-So, let’s get started looking at potential customers and their problems.
+First, an excellent product idea needs to solve a problem for a person.
+So, let’s get started looking at potential people to help and their problems.

 |Who do you want to help and what problem do they have?||Make it personal.
 Strive to come up with several real persons that you would like to to help.
 Preferably yourself, or someone you know very good.
 Write down their names and visualize their situation.
 What problems do they have related to your chosen topic of interest?

 If you can’t think of anyone close to you that have any problems related to your chosen topic, you can also create a fictional persona, embodying a group of people, such as “Jenny” a “young professional in UK”.
 Make sure to give the persona a name and a short story.

 Prioritize the possible pair of people and problems based on the following questions:

 |Choose your favorite problem, what is causing it?||Now that you have chosen a problem that you are excited about solving, let’s understand what is causing the problem.
 It’s time to start your journey to become an expert on the topic.
 Knowing what is causing the problem makes it simpler to find excellent solutions.

 When thinking about possible causes, avoid jumping to conclusions based on “common knowledge”, which, surprisingly often, tends to be wrong or oversimplifications.
 We suggest you break down the problem by asking repeatedly “what is causing this problem”.
 For each time you ask this question, you dig deeper into the underlying causes, eventually approaching root causes.

 Now that you know something about the potential problems facing the people you want to help, it’s time to look for inspiration for potential solutions.